daveliepmann/from-java-to-clojure/README.md

 ```

 #### Clojure
 Translating this one is a bit weird because the original has these variable names that come from nowhere.
-Probably we'd make it a function rather than a series of defined names.
+We'd probably make it a function rather than a series of defined names.
 ```clojure
 (defn message [first-name last-name]
   (str "My name is: " first-name " " last-name))